 - Define any abbreviations or specialized/regional terms.

-In the Method section, you explain clearly how you conducted your research order to: (1) enable readers to evaluate the work performed and (2) permit others to replicate your research.
+In the Method section, you explain clearly how you conducted your research in order to: (1) enable readers to evaluate the work performed and (2) permit others to replicate your research.
 You must describe exactly what you did: what and how experiments were run, what, how much, how often, where, when, and why equipment and materials were used.
 The main consideration is to ensure that enough detail is provided to verify your findings and to enable the replication of the research.
 You should maintain a balance between brevity (you cannot describe every technical issue) and completeness (you need to give adequate detail so that readers know what happened).

 - Define the population and the methods of sampling;